-Body composition (i.e., FM and fat free mass) will be measured by air-displacement plethysmography using a BOD POD and a bioimpedance weight (InBody 270).
+Body composition (i.e., FM and fat free mass) will be measured by air-displacement plethysmography using a BOD POD in round 1 and 3 and a bioimpedance weight (InBody 270).
 The children will be wearing underwear/light clothes and a bathing cap.
-The children must sit in a transparent capsule for approximately 5 minutes (BOD POD), the bioimpedance measures takes approximately 1 min.
+The children must sit in a transparent capsule for approximately 5 minutes (BOD POD).
+The bioimpedance measurement takes approximately 1 min.